 Liverpool House is undoubtedly one of Montreal’s best tables where dining on delicious food that is generously served, happens in great lively surroundings.
 Even President Obama and our own Prime Minister Trudeau chose to have dinner here in 2017, at what is now being called the ‘Liverpool House Summit’!
 So what is it about Liverpool House that makes it such a desirable foodie destination?

-Liverpool House is owned by Frédéric Morin, David McMillan and Allison Cunningham (also owners of Joe Beef, Vin Papillon and Mon Lapin).
-It first opened in 2007 as an Italian restaurant, with Emma Cardarelli in the kitchen, a big Parmesan wheel at the entrance, serving dishes full of Italian flavors.
+Liverpool House is owned by Frédéric Morin, David McMillan and Allison Cunningham (also owners of Joe Beef, Vin Papillon, Mon Lapin and Mckiernan Luncheonette).
+It first opened in 2007 as an Italian restaurant, with Emma Cardarelli in the kitchen, a big Parmesan wheel at the entrance, serving dishes full of classic Italian flavours.
 However, these are owners who are very attentive to what their customers want, and they soon changed things around.

 “Liverpool House is the restaurant for people who can’t get to Joe Beef”, says Chris with a laugh.
 This may have been the reason at the beginning, and it may well be why tourists come.
 Nevertheless, Liverpool House has since forged its own identity with a steady stream of unique and regular lovers of the restaurant, yet it is just as much a local restaurant.
 “People will go to Joe Beef wanting to celebrate a special occasion, looking for something out of the ordinary, to experience something extraordinary, and they are buying into our brand.
 Here at Liverpool House, our customers are families with babies and children, weekend regulars, and regulars who come just for a glass of wine and a small bite to eat.”

-What makes the place so successful today is clearly linked to the hard work of an extraordinary trio: Chef Ariel Schor, barman Chris Morgan and Sommelier James Simpkins.
-At Liverpool House, everyone knows everyone else.
-The team has been consistently the same for many years and recognizing the customers comes easily.
-Some have been coming for nearly 20 years, so there is a unique sense of ‘family’ here.
+What makes the establishment so successful is, among other things, the hard work of an extraordinary trio: Chef Gabriel Drapeau, and the two co-owners of Mckiernan Luncheonette, maître d’ Chris Morgan and sommelier James Simpkins.
+Everyone knows everyone at Liverpool House.
+The team has been the same for years and recognizes the clients easily, especially because so many clients have been coming since the restaurant’s grand opening – there is a unique family spirit here.